Arefeh-R/OS_Scheduling_algorithm/README.md

 # OS_Scheduling_algorithm
-multilevel queue
+multilevel queue.
+We have two queue ,fore ground and back ground.
+Fore ground : round robin with specific quantum.
+Back ground : fcfs.
-we have two queue ,fore ground and back ground fore ground : round robin with specific quantum back ground : fcfs for scheduling between these two queue we have two model AN : absolute priority- non preemption
+For scheduling between these two queue we have two model.
+First AN (absolute priority- non preemption)
-AP : absolute priority- preemption
+ , second AP (absolute priority- preemption)